Jach/lgame/README.md

 [pygame.sprite](https://www.pygame.org/docs/ref/sprite.html).
 Check out
 `chimp.lisp` for a simple example or `aliens.lisp` for a bigger example.
-The main idea is that you give each sprite its own class inheriting from the appropriate lgame.sprite base class, set the sprite's image and rect slots in a constructor, and implement the specializing method `update`.
-If you need something more complicated than "blitting" the sprite's image slot to the location specified by its rect slot, you can also implement the method `draw`.
+The main idea is that you give each sprite its own class inheriting from the appropriate lgame.sprite base class, set the sprite's image and box slots in a constructor, and implement the specializing method `update`.
+If you need something more complicated than "blitting" the sprite's image slot to the location specified by its box slot, you can also implement the method `draw`.

 You should write your game loop to call update/draw for all sprites every frame.
 There's also a `group` class to create sprite groups and thus only have to call (from the main loop) update/draw on the group itself.